ejuelibm/fs2020/README.md

 ![Workspace Delete](docs/workspace-delete-popup.png)

+## Lab Complete

-3. Congratulations, you have completed the lab.
+Congratulations, you have completed the lab.
 All resources should now be removed.
 Think of other ways you may be able to modify the template.
 Possibly try adding additional instances to each of the zones, and add them as members to the load balancer as well.